 It is a great place for families to come for their next ski trip.

-Out of all the Colorado ski resorts, Telluride is the most perfect and the truest ski area, hands down.
+Out of all, Telluride is the most perfect and the truest ski area, hands down.

-The town of Telluride is independent on its own way.
-It has everything you may want for your perfect ski trip- less crowd, five-star accommodation, spas, and upscale dining.
+The town of Telluride is independent in its own way.
+It has everything you may want for your perfect ski trip- less crowded, five-star accommodations, spas, and upscale dining.
 It also offers many recreational activities like fat biking, hiking, snow tubing, cat skiing, and many more.

 8. Winter Park

 Formerly known as the West Portal, Winter Park is the largest running resort in Colorado.
 It has three terrain parks, 143 trails, and more than 3000 acres of skiable area.
 Winter Park is one of the closest destinations to Denver International Airport and has a base elevation of 9,000 ft / 2,743 m and a summit elevation of 12,060 ft / 3,676 m.